Yona-Appletree/lpmini/README.md

 export default wasm
 ```

-And here's the type definition (Emscripten does not create one for you, so I created it myself, and you will need to too
+And here's the node_type_id definition (Emscripten does not create one for you, so I created it myself, and you will
+need to too
 if you want):

 ```ts